open-telemetry/opentelemetry-specification/specification/metrics/api.md

 a registration handle, receipt or token) to the user that supports undoing the effect of callback registation.

+Callback functions MUST be documented as follows for the end user:

+- Callbacks SHOULD be reentrant safe.
+The SDK expects to evaluate callbacks for each MetricReader independently.
-Callback functions SHOULD NOT take an indefinite amount of time.
+- Callbacks SHOULD NOT take an indefinite amount of time.
+- Callbacks SHOULD NOT provide more than one `Measurement` with the same `attributes` in a single callback.

-Callback functions SHOULD NOT make duplicate observations from asynchronous instrument callbacks.
-The resulting behavior when a callback observes multiple values for identical instrument and attributes is explicitly not specified.
+The resulting behavior when a callback violates any of these RECOMMENDATIONS is explicitly not specified.

 ### Counter